-- Don’t leave all of your gear on your bicycle - remove saddlebags or other cargo items that may get in the mechanic's way
+- Don’t leave all your gear on your bicycle - remove saddlebags or other cargo items that may get in the mechanic's way.

-It doesn't matter if you have a road bike, cruiser, mountain, or hybrid — bikes are like cars and need regular maintenance to function.
+It doesn't matter if you have a road bike, cruiser, mountain, hybrid, or e-bike — bikes are like cars and need regular maintenance to function.
 Unlike cars, they're exposed to the elements and may need more frequent or intentional care.